I Can’t Be Your Grandbabymama

-And not just any baby, but a baby that’s related to you.
+And not just any baby, but a baby who’s related to you.
 One you can love and cuddle and hold.

 Well, it’s simple, you decide.
-Sam must have that baby.
+Sam must have that baby for me.

-The pressure you put on Sam is all just fun and games to you, because, fine, okay, yes, Sam says, “I don’t think you understand — I really don’t want kids,” but of course Sam will eventually want a child.
+The pressure you put on Sam is all just fun and games to you, because even though Sam says, “I don’t think you understand — I really don’t want kids,” of course Sam will eventually want a child.
 After all, you wanted a child, and your friends wanted children, and your parents obviously wanted children.
 What’s so fucking special about Sam that Sam can get away with not wanting a child?